trntv/apis-list/apis/epo/epo.md

 # EPO

-OPS dat.
-Open Patent Services (OPS) Open Patent Services (OPS) is a web service which provides access to the EPO's raw data via a standardised XML interface.
+ Open Patent Services (OPS) is a web service which provides access to the EPO's raw data via a standardised XML interface.
 It does this using RESTful architecture

 ##  🔗 Links
 **Docs / Website**: https://developers.epo.org/